Rest Api in Flask with JSON Web Token in MySQL or MongoDB

 Requirements

-We are going to develop in various technologies as you can see, but to make a short summary, you will need:
+We are going to develop in several technologies as you can see, but to make a brief summary, you will need:

-In this post we are going to know how we can protect a Rest Api created with the FlaskRestFul package with Json Web Token, the famous JWT using the FlaskJWT package using of course Flask; in addition to this, we are going to use the famous package called FlaskUser to manage the user's access credentials; that is, username and password.
+In this post, we are going to learn how to protect a Rest API created with the FlaskRestFul package with Json Web Token, the famous JWT, using the FlaskJWT package, employing Flask, of course; in addition to this, we are going to use the famous package called FlaskUser to manage the user's access credentials; that is, username and password.

 Creating the necessary methods to work with Flask JWT

-In this section we are going to see what we have to configure to be able to use the Flask JWT in our Flask project; of course, these are general configurations and developments or examples that you can use in any scheme; in our case, we are going to use the FlaskUser package to handle everything that has to do with the login; in this case, we are interested in the function to manage the credentials, specifically the use of the password.
+In this section, we will see what we need to configure to use Flask JWT in our Flask project; of course, these are general or example configurations and developments that you can use in any schema; in our case, we are going to use the FlaskUser package to handle everything related to login; in this case, we are interested in the function to manage credentials, specifically the use of the password.

 from flask_user import UserManager